MicrosoftDocs/powerapps-docs/powerapps-docs/user/about-dialog.md

 ---
 title: "About Dialog for a model-driven app | MicrosoftDocs"
-description: This explains key elements of the about dialog.
+description: Explains key elements of the about dialog.
 author: sericks007

 ms.component: pa-user